Trooper performs Heimlich after motorist chokes on marijuana

 Ohio State Police Sgt.
-Ray Santiago said the traffic stop occurred on July 3 in Portage County.
+Ray Santiago said the traffic stop occurred July 3 in Portage County.

-Trooper Charles Hoskin conducted a traffic stop for a vehicle that was allegedly traveling at 94 mph in a 70-mph zone, WEWS-TV reported.
+Trooper Charles Hoskin conducted a traffic stop for a vehicle that was allegedly traveling 94 mph in a 70 mph zone, WEWS-TV reported.

 Dash camera video posted to the Ohio State Police Twitter account shows Hoskin asking if the driver could breathe before helping him out of the car and performing the Heimlich.
 The man expelled a bag of marijuana and apologized to the officer.